NixOS/rfcs/rfcs/0062-content-addressed-paths.md

 ### Building a ca derivation

-ca derivations are derivations with the `contentAdressed` argument set to `true`.
+ca derivations are derivations with the `__contentAddressed` argument set to `true`.

 The process for building a content-adressed derivation is the following: